opencats/OpenCATS_Documentation/docs/install-windows.rst

 Set up OpenCATS
 ---------------

-In your Web Browser, visit http://localhost/OpenCATS-0.9.3-3 (adjust if you renamed the OpenCATS-0.9.3-3 directory).
+In your Web Browser, visit http://localhost/OpenCATS (adjust if you renamed the OpenCATS directory).
 If OpenCATS has been configured correctly, you should see a page that looks like this:

 .. image:: ../docs/_static/installation-wizard.png